 - Whenever Maki Kashii is present, Kaito often pronounces her name wrong.
 A lot.

 - Kaito mispronouncing words and relating everything to butts.

-- Swiss Army Weapon: The Bankfon is a phone, pager, television, light switch, and allows the characters to hero battle.
+- The Bankfon is a phone, a pager, a television, a light switch, and allows the characters to hero battle.

-- Sekito's basketball is a flash bomb, Hero Suit weapon, has a program to stop black money...
+- Sekito's basketball is a flash bomb, a Hero Suit weapon, and has a program to stop black money.

-- Wham Episode: Near the end of "Battle of the Century ¥ Challenge Segalion!!", Kaito and his friends learn the identity of Money Ghost who is none other than the creator of "Hero Battles", Adachi Sumimori.
+- Wham Episode: Near the end of episode 23, Kaito and his friends learn the identity of the Money Ghost who is none other than the creator of "Hero Battles", Adachi Sumimori.